kbagge/Taxonomy_dictionary/README.md

 ### Microsoft Word:
 On windows the custom dictionaries are stored at this location:

     C:\Users\<username>\AppData\Roaming\Microsoft\UProof

 I had some troubles with Word not recognizing the file as unicode (UTF-8) even though it is.
 Because of this, the easiest way to add the dictionary, is to make a custom dictionary for the user and afterwards copy/paste all the content from the downloaded dictionary to the new one for example using notepad.
 [Here](https://support.microsoft.com/en-us/office/add-or-edit-words-in-a-spell-check-dictionary-56e5c373-29f8-4d11-baf6-87151725c0dc) are instructions for how to create a custom dictionary.

-## Version 1 (March 10, 2022)
+## Version
+Version 1 (March 10, 2022).
 This version have been built with the following versions of the source databases.
 - GBIF backbone: version from December 9, 2021
 - ICTV: Master Species List 2020.v1 [^5]
 - LPSN: genera, species and subspecies list (GSS) downloaded 2021-10-29